dhubertus/byob/README.md

 }
 ___________________________________________________________________________

 ### NOTE: With the current seeded data the below delete end points will delete entire tables since all games are final.
-And the other two would be user for removing stale data for incoming up to date data.
+The other two would be used for removing stale data for incoming up to date data.
 ___________________________________________________________________________

 [DELETE - Delete All Final Results](https://github.com/dhubertus/byob/blob/master/server.js#L227-L239)